 H.O.P.E-4 is my vision.

-Healthy Communities, from Estacada to Beavercreek, Canby to Oak Grove, built on:
+Healthy Communities, from Estacada to Beavercreek, Canby to Gladstone, built on:

 Opportunities for success and well-being, living wage jobs and economic security.
 How?